 Nurses: At the Forefront of Healthcare

 Every day, nurses make decisions and take action to improve patient health while adhering to safety practices.
-If you are looking to begin a challenging and highly rewarding career in nursing, MWCC is here to help you start.
+If you are looking to begin a challenging and highly rewarding career in nursing, MWCC is here to help you start at community college for nursing.
 With a Nursing degree from MWCC, you will be trained to think critically and solve problems while refining your healthcare skills to better the lives of your patients.

 Choose the LPN Bridge Option

-The LPN to ADN Bridge Option (NUP) is for those already working in the nursing field as a Licensed Practical Nurse (LPN) with at least one year of experience.
-You can jump on the fast track to earn your associate’s degree to become a Registered Nurse (RN).
+The LPN to ADN Bridge Option (NUP) is for those already working in the nursing field as a Licensed Practical Nurse (LPN) with at least six months of experience.
+You can jump on the fast track to earn your associate degree to become a Registered Nurse (RN).
 Your experience may permit you to begin your education with more advanced coursework and earn credits for introductory courses without taking them.

 Earn Your Registration with the NCLEX

 By the end of your program, you will be well prepared to take the National Council Licensure Exam for Registered Nurses (NCLEX), which is the test that officially registers you as an RN.
 MWCC nursing graduates have historically achieved a high passing rate on the NCLEX-RN and have been successful in finding jobs.

 After you graduate, you can expect to find a job fast as an RN.
 The nursing field is projected to grow 15%* over the next ten years, which is much faster than the national average!
 The aging population and growing rates of chronic conditions will demand more healthcare services, which means thousands of nursing jobs will open up all over the country.
 As an RN, you can make $70,000* annually!